 Usually, the accounts which are increased with debit are asset, loss, and expense accounts.
 And the accounts which are generally increased with credit are stockholder’s equity, liability, gain, income, and revenue accounts.
 When an account is increased with debit, it is decreased with credit, and vice-versa.

 A debit is an entry made on the left side of a journal or ledger which increases an asset and expense, and decreases a liability, revenue, and capital.
 A credit is an entry made on the right side of a journal or ledger which increases a liability, revenue, and capital and decreases an asset and expense.

 The normal accounts which usually have a debit balance are asset and expense accounts.
-The normal accounts which usually have a credit balance are liability, revenue, and owner’s equity accounts.
+The normal accounts which usually have a credit balance are liability, revenue debit or credit, and owner’s equity accounts.

-The following table summarizes the rules of debit and credit for different accounts:
+The following debit and credit table in accounting summarizes the rules of debit and credit for different accounts:

 |Account||Debit||Credit||Normal Account Balance|